 Heatmaps can offer huge returns on relatively minor investments, making them a crucial asset in any UX designer’s toolbox.
 They are especially helpful in addressing functional web page elements, like navigation, layout choices, buttons, and images.

 Not all heatmaps are the same.
-The greater the degree of user specificity you can get out of your heatmap software, the better.
-A heatmap that can categorize users according to gender is a useful tool, but a heatmap that can categorize users according to wide-ranging demographics, and respond to their actions accordingly, is a potential goldmine.
+The greater the degree of user specificity you can get from your heatmap software, the better.
+A heatmap that can categorize users according to gender is a valuable tool.
+Still, a potential goldmine is a heatmap that can categorize users according to wide-ranging demographics and respond to their actions accordingly.

 3. Customer Surveys

 Customer surveys are tricky because many UX designers get them wrong.
-As a result, they are quick to dismiss the whole prospect and write off surveys as being antiquated relics of an older generation.
-This is not true, however.
+As a result, they are quick to dismiss the whole prospect and write off surveys as antiquated relics of an older generation.
+However, when done correctly, customer surveys still serve as incredibly valuable analytics tools.

-UX surveys can offer a great deal of information that is not attainable through any other metric.
+UX surveys can offer much information that is not attainable through any other metric.
 Good questions, presented in the right way, lead to reliable answers that reflect the concerns of real-life users.

-There are no performance metrics that correspond to how users actually feel while browsing your website or navigating your mobile app.
-The only way to get that information is by asking the user to provide it to you.
+No performance metrics correspond to how users feel while browsing your website or navigating your mobile app.
+The only way to get that information is to ask the user for it.

 Properly categorizing user responses is key to making that data actionable.
-You need to be able to interpret user responses, compensate for biases and priming, and put the data your surveys generate to work on improving the UX.
+You need to interpret user responses, compensate for biases and priming, and use the data your surveys generate to improve the UX.

 UX Design Is a Constant Challenge